input-output-hk/catalyst-core/src/vit-testing/doc/vitup/configuration.md

 ##### blockchain

-Set of parameters which controls blochain related configuration.
+Set of parameters which controls blockchain related configuration.

 See [jormungandr docs](https://input-output-hk.github.io/jormungandr/advanced/01_the_genesis_block.html) for more information.